hainegroup/oceanspy/CONTRIBUTING.rst

 ============
 Contributing
 ============
-| Report bugs and submit feedbacks at https://github.com/malmans2/oceanspy/issues.
+| Report bugs and submit feedback at https://github.com/malmans2/oceanspy/issues.
 | Don't forget to add yourself to the list of :ref:`people` contributing to OceanSpy!

 .. _using_git: